Syarmine/intro-predictive-accounting-analytics/README.md

 # Intro to Predictive Accounting Analytics

-This project combines predictive analytics with traditional financial analysis techniques for comprehensive accounting insights.
+This project is a demonstration for current cohort of accounting students that undertaking Chartered Accounting Data Analytics elective to demonstrate a combination of predictive analytics with traditional financial analysis techniques for comprehensive accounting insights.

 ## Features